mk/clerk-px23/README.md

 * [Org mode][org-mode] is a major mode for [Emacs](https://www.gnu.org/software/emacs/) supporting polyglot literate programming based on a plain text format.
 Org's approach is in many ways similar to our Markdown mode, where explicit code fences are used to introduce programmatic constructs to a document, and a variety of previewers are available for org files, though in a fragmented ecosystem where each kind of application requires a different kind of previewer.
 We were partially inspired by positive experiences using org-mode in the design of Clerk, though we focused more on our annotated source code format.

 * [Streamlit][streamlit] is a Python library that eshews a custom format and enables building a web UI on regular python scripts.
 Its [caching system][streamlit-cache] memoizes functions that are tagged using Python's decorators.
 While there are several similarities between Clerk and Steamlits, the two systems have a very different focus.
-Streamlit is primarily a rapid application development environment, without Clerk's focus on Literate Programming and Moldable Development.
+Streamlit is primarily a rapid application development environment, without Clerk's focus is on combining Literate Programming and Moldable Development.

-We are pleased to see a number of other systems working with annotated source code, including [Pluto][pluto] and [Livebook][livebook], and consider this convergent evolution toward tools that developers will actually use a positive trend.
+We are pleased to see a number of other systems working with annotated source code, including [Pluto][pluto] and [Livebook][livebook], and consider this convergent evolution toward tools that developers are more likely to actually use as a positive trend.

 ## Future Work